Return to Index

 Reducing Your Risk of Prostate Cancer

-Exercising regularly may reduce your risk of prostate cancer.
+- Getting regular exercise — Strive to maintain an exercise program that keeps you fit and at a healthy weight.
+This may include walking or participating in another aerobic activity for at least 30 minutes a day on most days of the week.
 Choose exercises you enjoy and make them a regular part of your day.
-Strive to maintain an exercise program that keeps you fit and at a healthy weight.
-For many people, this includes walking or participating in another aerobic activity for 30 minutes per day.
 Check with your doctor before starting any exercise program.

 - Medications—There are some medications associated with reduced risk, including daily aspirin or 5-alpha reductase inhibitors.
 Your doctor will weigh benefits and risk if you need these medications.

 - Vitamins and supplements—Vitamin E, lycopene, and selenium have been associated with reduced risk, but evidence to support it is inconsistent.
 Consider changing foods you eat to include these vitamins and minerals in order to get adequate amounts.

 - Reviewer: EBSCO Medical Review Board Mohei Abouzied, MD, FACP